SCCAD-LAB/SCCAD-3nm-PDK/README.md

 ## Future Plans
 We plan to support the following contents in the future:
-- USC-3N-3D: 3nm PDK/ADK for 3D IC design and simulation
+- USC-3N-3D: 3nm PDK, ADK, and scripts for 3D IC design and simulation
-- USC-3N-25D: 3nm PDK/ADK for 2.5D IC design and simulation
+- USC-3N-25D: 3nm PDK, ADK, and scripts for 2.5D IC design and simulation

 ## Contact
 For questions or contributions, please contact the SCCAD Lab: Sungwoo Jung (sw.jung@gatech.edu), Robert Huang (yhhuang@gatech.edu), or Sung Kyu Lim (limsung@usc.edu).